ghbcode/website/notebooks/restful_docker_app.md

 The *docker ps* command on the host will tell you if the container is running and the PORT.
 In my case it reads

     8015->8015/tcp

+### Resources
+* Following the topic of encapsulation, often times you will create multiple Docker containers that will work together to create an application.
+Think for example creating a Docker container for the Database end and another for the code.
+The following link has a very good article and the food truck example shows two Docker containers working in unison to provide functionality: [Docker for Beginners](https://docker-curriculum.com/)
+* This link has very good post install settings to consider when you are using Linux: (https://docs.docker.com/install/linux/linux-postinstall/)[https://docs.docker.com/install/linux/linux-postinstall/]